mozilla/areweslimyet/faq/faq.md

 infrastructure generates a [build][tinderbox builds] which we test and include in the graphs here.

-We don't keep these per-change builds are around forever, so for data points before March 2012, we tested Firefox [nightly builds][].
+We don't keep these per-change builds around forever, so for data points before March 2012, we tested Firefox [nightly builds][].

 A push may include multiple changes, and we have the ability to build and test